getampt/docs/web-based-ides.md

 You'll first need to [sign up for GitPod](https://gitpod.io).
 From there, you can start a workspace from any public GitHub repository.
 If you authorized via GitHub, you can also use any private repositories you have access to.

-While GitPod should works fine with Ampt by just installing the CLI, if you plan to regularly use GitPod, you should set a `.gitpod.yml` file in your repository to automatically install the Ampt CLI and start the CLI whenever the workspace is opened.
+While GitPod should works fine with Ampt by installing the CLI, if you plan to regularly use GitPod, you should set a `.gitpod.yml` file in your repository to automatically install the Ampt CLI and start the CLI whenever the workspace is opened.

 Make a new `.gitpod.yml` file in the root of your repository with the following content: